foprel/snowflake-101-training/hands-on-lab-2/README.md

     warehouse_size = large;
 ~~~~
 ###  5. Access management
-Next on we will grant access to the virtual warehouses created for our data-engineer and data-analyst:
+Next on we will grant access to the virtual warehouses created for our data-engineer and data-analyst, with the following code you can edit who can acces which warehouses and database objects and to what extend.
 ~~~~
 grant all on warehouse COMPUTE_WH to role DATA_ANALYST;
 grant all on warehouse ENGINEER_WH to role DATA_ANALYST;